 - Good option if you’re in need of flexibility on dates, pickup locations and drop points

-FTL Shipment FAQs
+TL Shipment FAQs

 - Shipments consist of freight from one company that fills an entire trailer